 Students are required to wear their College ID at all College activities and related events.
-College IDs are used for identification, to check out library books, to obtain admission to most campus activities, for entrance into College facilities, and as a form of identification in the surrounding community.
-It is the student's responsibility to have the College ID validated each term with the Office of Student Affairs.
-A \$10.00 fee will be charged for replacing lost College IDs.
-If lost or stolen, this needs to be reported to security or IT immediately so unauthorized individuals cannot gain access to the building or other facilities.
-Failing or refusal to provide a College ID upon request can result in disciplinary action.
+College IDs are used for identification, to check out library books, to obtain admission to most campus activities, for entrance into College facilities.
+It is the student's responsibility to have the College ID validated each term